Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 ---

-### Control Frame: PS-Poll
+### Control Frame: `PS-Poll`

-- PS-POLL: The legacy PS mode mechanism is based on the PS-Poll frame to retrieve the buffered frames in the AP.
+PS-POLL: The legacy PS mode mechanism is based on the PS-Poll frame to retrieve the buffered frames in the AP.
 The PS-Poll frame is a short Control Frame containing the AID value of the client.
 PS-Poll have the following Sub-Fields:
-- Type 01 (Control Frame)
+- Type `01` (Control Frame) :: Subtype `1010` (PS-Poll)
-- Subtype 1010 (PS-Poll)
     - AID (Association ID) : AID of the STA requesting buffered frames
     - BSSID : BSSID where the STA is associated
     - Transmitter : MAC of the STA requesting buffered frames